chase130101/airpred/package_end_to_end/README.md

 This README details the software we wrote for our capstone project.
-It describes (1) the infrastructure used, (2) how to configure dependencies, (3) the general software pipeline, and (4) how to run each component.
+It describes (1) the infrastructure used, (2) how to configure dependencies, and (3) the general software pipeline, and how to run each component.

 ####################################################################
 (1) Hardware + Software Infrastructure